AuxiDev/svelte-bottom-sheet/README.md

 4. **Overlay & Content & Handle:**
    If you want to add a Overlay, you can do that by wrapping the `BottomSheet.Sheet` with `BottomSheet.Overlay`.
 You can style the overlay using the `style` property.

    You can use `BottomSheet.Content` inside `BottomSheet.Sheet` to display content.
-It's optional, but you are able to style it.
+NOT OPTIONAL!
+(If you want good scrollable sheet support)

    When you place `BottomSheet.Handle` inside `BottomSheet.Sheet` you will get a style-able handle.